 However, Robinhood’s simplicity, gamified approach, and loan program (“margin”) can cause inexperienced investors to quickly lose money or even go into debt.

 That’s why we recommend Robinhood for investors looking to gain experience with active trading but who already have some history of investing and have disciplined spending habits.

 How Robinhood Compares To Other Popular Investing Platforms

-Unlike popular investment apps such as M1 Finance, Webull, and BlockFI that support diversified and long-term investing to generate passive income or wealth-building, Robinhood focuses on active trading.
+Unlike popular investment apps such as M1 Finance and SoFi that support diversified and long-term investing to generate passive income or wealth-building, Robinhood focuses on active trading.

 Robinhood’s mission to “democratize finance for all” drives its goals of providing an affordable, intuitive, and fun experience for everyone — including beginners.

 With Robinhood, you can buy, sell, and trade the following types of investments:

 - Stocks: full shares, fractional shares, ETFs (including REITs), and options